What is a derivative?

 The Section 232 duty is applied to the value of the aluminum or steel content of the derivative, in the case where the value of the aluminum or steel content is less than the total value of the imported article.

-This duty applies only to derivatives classified outside USTHS Chapters 73 and 76.
+Originally, the duty applied only to the metal content of the derivatives classified outside USTHS Chapters 73 and 76.
+Proclamation 10947 expanded the scope and effective June 4, 2025, allowed for the duties to be paid only on the metal content for goods in Chapters 73 and 76 versus the initial full value.
 If the content value is unknown or equal to the total value of the good, the Section 232 duty will be assessed on the full value.

-Are Importers expected to pay the reciprocal tariff on the value not declared as the steel content – and how would that be determined?
+Are importers expected to pay the reciprocal tariff on the value not declared as the metal content – and how would that be determined?
 Would the importer need to report an additional line for the non-streel value that may be subject to reciprocal tariffs?

 Yes, articles and derivatives of steel and aluminum subject to Section 232 duties are no longer excluded from the reciprocal tariffs; pursuant to CSMS 65236374 and 65236645.
 Please note, this is an initial change provided for in the Presidential Proclamation issued on June 3, 2025.

-In looking at Annex III examples below, is the interpretation correct that the iron, steel or aluminum value is exempt from reciprocal tariffs and the country rate would not apply regardless of the iron, steel or aluminum content (as applicable in the derivative product?)
+In looking at Annex III examples below, is the interpretation correct that the entire iron, steel or aluminumvalue is exempt from reciprocal tariffs and the country rate would not apply regardless of the iron, steel or aluminum content (as applicable in the derivative product?)

 Examples: